-The normal teaching load is 7 sections per year, but special arrangements can be made for a number of reasons:
+The normal teaching load is 7 sections per year (about 140 teaching hours, possibly repeating some courses in different sections or providing tutorial support to some theory groups), but special arrangements can be made for a number of reasons:

 Undergraduate classes are on a Semester system with a 1.5 hours of class per week for a total of 13 weeks.
 The first Semester begins at the beginning of September and ends before the end of December with exams taking place in January.
 The second Semester begins at the beginning of February and ends in mid May, with exams taking place immediately thereafter.
 Students who fail their exams in the regular exam sessions (February and May) are offered a second opportunity in late June.

 Graduate classes are offered on a Semester basis with exams taking place soon after classes end.
 Apart from final exams, there is also a Qualifying Exam in early July, for Phd admissions.

 Most undergraduate teaching is in Spanish, but an incresaing number of students enroll in the Bilingual Program and receive all of their instruction in English.
 These classes are reserved for new foreign faculty members to give them time to become accustomed with the language.
 There is no uniform deadline for being able to teach in Spanish.
 This is normally agreed upon on an individual basis, and depending on the difficulty that the new faculty members might have with learning Spanish (i.e., mostly, depending on their native language).